chris-belcher/electrum-personal-server/README.md

 A guide for installing Electrum Personal Server on a Raspberry Pi can be found [here](https://github.com/Stadicus/guides/blob/master/raspibolt/raspibolt_64_electrum.md).

-By default Electrum will connect to several Electrum servers to obtain block headers.
-This can be avoided by starting Electrum on the command line with the `--oneserver` flag.
+Pro Tip: run Electrum wallet with the command line arguments `--oneserver --server localhost:50002:s`.

-By using the `--oneserver --server 127.0.0.1:50002:s` flags, the autoconnect button in the GUI can be disabled to prevent accidentally clicking on it.
+This stops Electrum connecting to several other servers to obtain block headers; and locks Electrum to connect only to your server, disabling the GUI button to stop accidental connections.
+This helps avoid a user accidentally ruining their privacy by connecting to public Electrum servers.

 Electrum Personal Server also works on [testnet bitcoin](https://en.bitcoin.it/wiki/Testnet).
 The Electrum wallet can be started in testnet mode with the command line flag `--testnet`.